First presidency of Donald Trump: Transparency, data availability, and record keeping

-The Washington Post reported in May 2017, "a wide variety of information that until recently was provided to the public, limiting access, for instance, to disclosures about workplace violations, energy efficiency, and animal welfare abuses" had been removed or tucked away.
-The Obama administration had used the publication of enforcement actions taken by federal agencies against companies as a way to name and shame companies that engaged in unethical and illegal behaviors.

-The Trump administration stopped the longstanding practice of logging visitors to the White House, making it difficult to tell who had visited the White House.
-In July 2018, CNN reported that the White House had suspended the practice of publishing public summaries of Trump's phone calls with world leaders, bringing an end to a common exercise from previous administrations.
+The Trump administration stopped the longstanding practice of logging visitors to the White House.
+CNN reported in July 2018 that the White House had ceased publishing public summaries of Trump's phone calls with world leaders, which was common practice in previous administrations.
+The Washington Post reported in May 2017 that information, such as "workplace violations, energy efficiency, and animal welfare abuses" had been removed or tucked away.

-In January 2024, the White House Medical Unit and its pharmacy caught the media's attention when the Department of Defense Office of Inspector General issued an investigation report focused on prescription drug records and care between 2017 and 2019, describing improper recording of prescriptions, disposal of controlled substances, and verification of identities, among other problems.
-The pharmacy dispensed expensive brand-name products for free, and the Unit spent considerable amounts of money on healthcare for numerous ineligible White House staff members, employees, and contractors.

-Trump refused to follow the rules of the Presidential Records Act, which requires presidents and their administrations to preserve all official documents and turn them over to the National Archives.
-Trump habitually tore up papers after reading them, and White House staffers were assigned to collect the scraps and tape them back together for the archives.
-He also took boxes of documents and other items with him when he left the White House; the National Archives later retrieved them.
-Some of the documents he took with him were discovered to be classified, including some at the "top secret" level.
-Trump sometimes used his personal cellphone to converse with world leaders so that there would be no record of the conversation.
-By May 2022, federal prosecutors had empaneled a grand jury to investigate possible mishandling of documents by Trump and other officials in his White House.
+He refused to follow the Presidential Records Act, which requires presidents and their administrations to preserve all official documents for the National Archives.
+He tore up papers after reading them, and staffers had to collect and tape them back together for the archives.
+He also took boxes of documents and other items with him when he left the White House, which were later returned.
+Some of these documents were classified, including at the "top secret" level.
+Trump sometimes used his personal cellphone to converse with world leaders to avoid record of the conversation.
+Federal prosecutors empaneled a grand jury in May 2022 to investigate possible mishandling of documents by Trump and other officials in his White House.